Build add-in for MS Office Excel , Word 2010 - 2000

 End Function

 Two things in the code above deserve your attention.
-First, the GetInfoString method will be called from a number of events.
-If this code is run in Word and there is no open document, Me.HostApplication.ActiveWindow() will fire an exception.
-That is why this code line is wrapped in a try/catch block.
-Second, you have to release every COM object created in your code.
-See Releasing COM objects for more details.
+First, Me.HostApplication.ActiveWindow() is wrapped in a try/catch block: this prevents a notorious exception which occurs when you call ActiveWindow() on the Word.Application object and there are no documents opened in Word.
+Second, you have to release every COM object created in your code, see Releasing COM objects for more details.

-In this sample, we are going to customize the File menu in Excel and Word, version 2000-2003.
+In this sample, we are going to customize the File menu in Excel and Word, version 2003-2000.
 You start with adding two main menu components and specifying correct host applications in their SupportedApp properties.
-Then, in the CommandBarName property, you specify the main menu.
+Then, in the CommandBarName property, you specify the name of the main menu to be customized.

-The screenshot on the right shows how you set up the main menu component in order to customize the Worksheet Menu Bar main menu in Excel 2000-2003.
+The screenshot below shows how you set up the main menu component in order to customize the Worksheet Menu Bar main menu in Excel 2003-2000.

 In-place designer for the main menu component

 See also Step 11.
-Customizing the Ribbon user interface for customizing the Office button menu in Office 2007 and the File tab in Office 2010.
+Customizing the Ribbon user interface for customizing the Office button menu in Office 2007 and the File tab (Backstage View) in Office 2010 - 2019.

-Add-in Express allows customizing commandbar-based context menus in Office 2000-2010 with the ADXContextMenu component.
+Add-in Express allows customizing commandbar-based context menus with the ADXContextMenu component.
 Its use is similar to that of the ADXMainMenu component.
 See how to set up such a component to add a custom button to the Cell context menu in Excel:

-• Add a context menu component to the add-in module
+• Put a commandbar-based context menu component onto the add-in module

 • Use the in-place designer to add custom controls to the Controls collection of the component